-Retrospective, observational, multicenter study including patients with STEMI and staged Fractional Flow Reserve (FFR) assessment of NCL.
+Methods and results: This was a retrospective, observational, multicentre study including patients with STEMI and staged fractional flow reserve (FFR) assessment of NCL.
 QFR in NCL was calculated from the coronary angiogram acquired during primary PCI in a blinded fashion with respect to FFR.
-The diagnostic value of QFR in the STEMI population was compared with a propensity-score-matched population of stable angina patients.
-82 patients (91 NCL) were included.
-Target lesions were of both angiographic and functional (mean FFR 0.82 ± 0.09) intermediate severity.
-Diagnostic performance of QFR was high (AUC 0.91 [95% CI, 0.85-0.97]) and similar to that observed in the matched control population (AUC 0.91 vs. 0.94, p=0.5).
+The diagnostic value of QFR in the STEMI population was compared with a propensity score-matched population of stable angina patients.
+Eighty-two patients (91 NCL) were included.
+Target lesions were of both angiographic and functional (mean FFR 0.82±0.09) intermediate severity.
+The diagnostic performance of QFR was high (AUC 0.91 [95% CI: 0.85-0.97]) and similar to that observed in the matched control population (AUC 0.91 vs 0.94, p=0.5).
 The diagnostic accuracy of QFR was very high (>95%) in those vessels (61.5%) with QFR values out of a ROC-defined "grey zone" (0.75-0.85).
-A hybrid FFR/QFR approach (FFR only when QFR in grey zone) would adequately classify 96.7% NCL, avoiding 58.5% of repeat diagnostic procedures.
+A hybrid FFR/QFR approach (FFR only when QFR is in the grey zone) would adequately classify 96.7% of NCL, avoiding 58.5% of repeat diagnostic procedures.